iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## Upgrade guide

 To aid in the update from iModel.js 2.x, a [codemod tool](https://github.com/iTwin/codemods) using [JSCodeshift](https://github.com/facebook/jscodeshift) has been released which should serve as a starting point for updating your project to iTwin.js 3.0.
+This tool can automate some upgrade tasks like updating package names and replacing usage of deprecated or removed APIs with their replacement APIs.
 Please see the included [readme.md](https://github.com/iTwin/codemods#readme) for instructions on running the tool against your project.

-## New Features
+## New features

-### Display System
+### Display system

-TODO: Small intro if desired about the updates made
+iTwin.js 3.0 introduces several new features and performance enhancements to the display system, along with a collection of [learning articles]($docs/learning/display) describing its capabilities.
+Many of these enhancements were motivated by feedback from users.
+If you have a new feature you'd like to see implemented, feel free to [let us know](https://github.com/iTwin/itwinjs-core/discussions)!

 #### Viewport.zoomToElements improvements